 Just last week Dad brought one to a graduation party and the graduate didn’t even get a slice it disappeared so fast!
 Can’t blame them though, it’s so good you just want to dig in!

 Luckily, Oreo Cake is a breeze to put together.
-File this one under “family favorites” or “desserts that disappear fast” like my Peanut Butter Chip Blondies.
+File this one under “family favorites” or “desserts that disappear fast.”

 Update: we love no-bake dessert recipes so much that I’ve since created some tasty variations.
 Be sure to check them all out!

-My current favorite right now is a this Mint Chocolate Lasagna–it’s to die for!
+My current favorite right now is this Mint Chocolate Lasagna–it’s to die for!

 When the cool weather hits, we turn to this pumpkin oreo dessert.
 If you’ve never had pumpkin and chocolate together, you’re in for a big treat!